 Of the three parts, the purpose is the most important.
 Here is why:

-Seattle’s Swedish Hospital Neurological Institute evolved from an organization focused on patient safety to one of revenue generation.
-In doing so, they changed the surgeon’s compensation formula from one where revenues were shared between surgeons, to one that compensated surgeons for production.
-This resulted in higher surgical production and higher surgical revenues.
-Competition for surgical production replaced surgical collaboration.
-Patient safety was compromised.
-They received exactly what the system was designed to produce.
+Seattle’s Swedish Hospital Neurological Institute evolved from an organization focused on patient safety to revenue generation.
+They changed the surgeon’s compensation formula from one where surgeons shared revenues to a formula that compensated surgeons for production.
+This new formula resulted in higher surgical production.
+Surgical payments soared.
+Unfortunately, competition for surgical production replaced surgical collaboration.
+However, the system performed exactly the way it was designed.

 The result was harm to patients and lapses in ethics.
-The CEO of Swedish Hospital resigned, and the director of the Institute lost his license to practice in the State of Washington.
-The CEO of the parent organization was forced to take out a full-page ad in the local newspaper apologizing to patients and staff.
+The CEO of Swedish Hospital resigned, and the Institute’s director lost his license to practice in the State of Washington.
+The parent organization’s CEO took out a full-page ad in the local newspaper apologizing to patients and staff.

 Changing the purpose of a system is significant.
 Changing the purpose of a system from patient safety to revenue generation is seismic.
-Were the individual leaders of the Institute stupid or unqualified.
+Were the individual leaders of the Institute stupid or unqualified?
 Exactly the opposite.
 Each leader within the system was smart and extremely well qualified.
-However, as Deming is also often quoted as saying: I should estimate that in my experience most troubles and most possibilities for improvement add up to the proportions something like this: 94% belongs to the system (responsibility of management) 6% special events.
+However, as Deming said: I should estimate that in my experience most troubles and most possibilities for improvement add up to the proportions something like this: 94% belongs to the system (responsibility of management) 6% special events.

-So was it is more important, the individual leader, or the leadership system?
+So was it is more important, the individual leader, or the system?